99991/cifar10-fast-simple/README.md

    10      970               86.81                 0.9428
 ```

-The total time includes:

-* Model creation and preprocessing (3 seconds)
-* Evaluating validation accuracy (9 seconds)

-Train time does not include preprocessing, evaluating validation accuracy or importing pytorch.
+Train time does not include preprocessing, evaluating validation accuracy or importing the pytorch library.

 The total time, i.e. what `time python3 train.py` would report, was 42.125 and 103.699 seconds respectively.